Venture Capital Germany

 Pitch is another start-up taking on the challenging investment climate of the pandemic.
 They launched in 2020 and were founded by the same team that founded Wunderlist which was later acquired by Microsoft.
 The start-up raised €47m after the close of its Series A round.
 Services aim to enhance virtual team communications and virtual remote presentations.
 The software is already used by companies like Superhuman and Notion.

 Infarm is another start-up aiming to revolutionalize urban farming with their modular vertical farms that can be assembled and operated anywhere, from restaurants to shopping centers and schools.
-The company raised $100m series B in 2019 and another $170m in 2020.
+The company raised $100m in a Series B round in 2019 and another $170m in 2020.
 It also has deals with Amazon Fresh and big supermarkets like Casino and Auchan, with expansion talks in the US and the UK.

 Top Start-up Cities in Germany

-Munich follows a with over 1,300 start-ups, among them 9 Unicorns.
-Munich’s young, dynamic and multicultural environment makes it another attractive hub especially for sectors like biotech, AI, personal mobility, and ecotech.
+Munich follows with over 1,300 start-ups, among them 9 Unicorns.
+Munich’s young, dynamic, and multicultural environment makes it another attractive hub, especially for sectors like biotech, AI, personal mobility, and ecotech.
 The city is already home to large corporates such as Allianz, Siemens, IBM, Google, and Amazon, which help create an environment with easy access to B2B customers and potential partners.
 Other cities to watch out for include Karlsruhe and Cologne which are emerging start-up cities that are either already home to corporate giants like Michelin, Bosch, and Stora Enso, or are enjoying robust economic development initiatives by the government.
 Trivago, the biggest hotel aggregator in the world is located in Düsseldorf.

 Venture Capital Exits in Germany